Screen Vision

 How does Sidekick AI's screen vision actually work?

-Sidekick captures frames from your gameplay window on a regular cadence and runs them through a vision language model tuned for games.
+Sidekick captures frames from your gameplay window on a regular cadence and runs them through a vision-language model with a game-aware coaching prompt.
 The model identifies what's on screen — the game, the scene, the active mechanic, the player state — and passes that structured understanding to the coaching layer.
 The coaching layer decides what (if anything) to say.
 The result is voice tips that match what's actually happening, not generic advice.

 Which games does screen vision work with?